Terradue/doc-tep-geohazards/source/community-guide/data.rst

 Put data in your basket and save it for later, or simply drag and drop data as a parameter of a process.

+When the OWS Context describing the data contains the adequate information, the data can be visualized on the geobrowser (e.g as an image, as a time series, ...) and a popup containing metadata about the data will be displayed.

 Discover data
 -------------